Do you know one of the most underrated pages of most websites is the Contact Us page?

 - Changed the placeholder text color.

-- For the submit button, changed the width to 170 and changed the color as well.
+- For the submit button, I changed the width to 170 and the color.

 - Added border and hover effects to the button.